Tititrois/giskard-test/solution/README.md

 ## Requirement

--- You need to have npm and node installed on your machine.
+You need to have npm and node installed on your machine to run the project.

 ## Run backend